 - Formal Evaluation

-The formal evaluation takes place with the therapist assigned to the individual and the family.
-This thorough evaluation may consist of two sessions and requires the participation of both the primary therapist and the family therapist.
+The formal evaluation takes place with the coach assigned to the individual and the family.
+This thorough evaluation may consist of two sessions and requires the participation of both the primary coach and the family coach.

 At the completion of the formal evaluation, the T.R.U.S.T.
 Team creates a treatment plan.
 This plan may include recreational therapy, psychiatric evaluation, nutrition planning, physical fitness assessment and urine testing.
 At this time we also provide case management and recommendations for coaching and relapse prevention.
 Within the course of care we encourage mentorship, 12-Step and other community-based support.
 Once treatment begins, we update referral sources and other support services.